Level Two Diploma in Site Carpentry

 Each unit has an end test.
 You will also do a practical assignment and an online test based on the eight units.

-- Four GCSEs grade D/3 and above
+- A minimum of Four GCSEs grade D/3 and above and Level 1 Carpentry and Joinery.

 This course is specifically related to site carpentry.
-However, the skills learned and the technical detail involved would help to prepare for employment or study in one of the other related wood occupations such as, roofing, bench joinery and shop-fitting or as a labourer.
+However, the skills learned, and the technical detail involved, would help to prepare for employment or study in one of the other related wood occupations such as, roofing, bench joinery and shop-fitting or as a labourer.
 Level two is the minimum standard for entering the construction industry and this qualification will demonstrate that this has been met in a college environment.

 You could progress onto courses such as the: